 Your best bet if you want to enjoy your Sardinia holidays is to rent a car.
 You will find the desk for most well-known car rentals at every airport so you can choose the company you prefer depending on your travel needs and budget.

 Depending on what type of holiday you want, Sardinia is a perfect travel destination all year round.
-If you want a beach holiday, then fly to Sardinia in summer, from June to September is the best time, with August being the most crowded month.
+Do you want a beach holiday?
+Fly to Sardinia in summer.
+From June to September is the best time, with August being the most crowded month.

-If extreme heat is not your favourite weather for travelling (I hear you!), then you might prefer Sardinia in Spring, from March to May, even June, or Fall, from September to November, even beginning of December is often mild.
+If extreme heat is not your favourite weather for travelling (I hear you!), then you might prefer Sardinia in Spring or Fall.
+From March to May, even June, or from September to November, even beginning of December, weather is often mild.

 If you are already in Italy, you might want to reach Sardinia via ferry.
 This is possible from several cities such as Rome (Civitavecchia port), Genoa, Naples, or even from Marseille and Nice in France and Barcelona in Spain.

-If you are a daring type of traveller, you will love Intrepid Travel’s Sardinia and Corsica Sailing Adventure that will take you island-hopping and sail on crystal clear waters, snorkel around hidden coves and discover every day a new place, from sandy beaches to natural parks.
+The daring traveller in you will love Intrepid Travel’s Sardinia and Corsica Sailing Adventure.
+It will take you island-hopping and sailing on crystal clear waters, snorkelling around hidden coves and discovering every day a new place, from sandy beaches to natural parks.

-⇒ If you are planning a longer trip to Italy to explore also other regions, check out our 2-week Italy itinerary for some suggestions
+READ MORE: If you are planning a longer trip to Italy to explore also other regions, check out our 2-week Italy itinerary for some suggestions.